luciodj/PIC32MikromediaPlusCode/README.md

 # Graphcis, Touch, Sound and USB #
-##PIC32 Mikromedia  (Beta)##
+##PIC32 Mikromedia Plus (Beta)##

 ### What is this repository for? ###

 * This repository contains the source code for all the projects and exercises offered in the book "Graphics, Touch, Sound and USB" (http://blog.flyingpic24.com/gtsu)
-* It contains the PIC32 Mikromedia specific version of all the Board Support Packages (/uMB folder)
+* It contains the PIC32 Mikromedia Plus specific version of all the Board Support Packages (/uMB folder)
-* Other Mikromedia versions are available or currently in development including (PIC24, PIC24EP, PIC32 Plus…)
+* Other Mikromedia versions are available or currently in development including (PIC24, PIC24EP, PIC32…)

 ### How do I get set up? ###